A single-chain nanoparticle-based mean-field theory for associative polymers: Scaling of the critical parameters

 Eq.~\eqref{eq:B2_crit} can be used to rationalise the available numerical data~\cite{rovigatti2022designing,rovigatti2023}, since it shows that increasing $m$ explicitly increases the tendency to phase-separate.
 Indeed, at fixed $l$, $\mathcal{M}$, and $N = l \mathcal{M}$, the critical second virial coefficient scales as $B^{\rm{crit}}_{2,m} \sim m^{3\nu-1}$.

-It is also interesting to look at how $B_{2, m}^{crit}$ scales when $\mathcal{M}$ and $m$ are kept fixed, \textit{i.e.} when $l$ (and therefore $N$) change.
+It is also interesting to look at how $B_{2, m}^{\rm crit}$ scales when $\mathcal{M}$ and $m$ are kept fixed, \textit{i.e.} when $l$ (and therefore $N$) changes.
 In this case, for Gaussian chains $B^{\rm crit}_{2,m}\sim N^{\frac{3}{2}}$, while for real chains $B^{\rm crit}_{2,m}\sim N^{2.225}$.
-If we assume that in both cases the second virial coefficients scale with the gyration radius $R_g$ as $B_2 \sim R_g^3 \sim N^{\frac{3}{2}}$ (as demonstrated for real SCNPs in a good solvent in both experiments~\cite{ruiz2025} and simulations~\cite{moreno2018}), we find that $\frac{B^{\rm crit}_{2,m}}{B_2}$ is independent of $l$ for Gaussian chains, while scales as $\sim l^{0.725}$ for real chains.
+If we assume that in both cases the second virial coefficients scale with the gyration radius $R_g$ as $B_{2, m} \sim R_g^3 \sim N^{\frac{3}{2}}$ (as demonstrated for real SCNPs in a good solvent in both experiments~\cite{ruiz2025} and simulations~\cite{moreno2018}), we find that $\frac{B^{\rm crit}_{2,m}}{B_{2,m}}$ is independent of $l$ for Gaussian chains, while scales as $\sim l^{0.725}$ for real chains.
 Therefore, for Gaussian chains the theory predicts that the phase behaviour of a system of associative polymers with $\mathcal{M}$ stickers of $m$ types is not affected by $l$.
 By contrast, for real chains the driving force for phase separation increases with $l$, so that a given system will eventually phase-separate, provided that $l$ is large enough.
-For instance, for the $m=1$ case with $\mathcal{M} = 24$, which does not separate in numerical simulations when $l = 10$, our theory predicts that $\frac{B^{\rm crit}_{2,m}}{B_2} \geq 1$, and therefore the system can undergo phase separation, for $l \gtrsim 50$, a value for which simulations are currently unfeasible.
-In the future, it would be interesting to test which version of the theory better describes the behaviour of real SCNPs in a good solvent, both via simulations and experiments.
+For instance, for the $m=1$ case with $\mathcal{M} = 24$, which does not separate in numerical simulations when $l = 10$, our theory predicts that $\frac{B^{\rm crit}_{2,m}}{B_2} \geq 1$, and therefore the system can undergo phase separation, for $l \gtrsim 45$, a value for which simulations are currently unfeasible.
+For $m=2$, we find that $\frac{B^{\rm{crit}}_{2, m}}{B_{2,m}}\geq 1$ for $l\gtrsim 9$, a value coherent with available numerical simulations and with our theory, while systems with $m=4$ (which have a strong tendency to phase separate and for which numerical data to compute $B_{2, m}$ is also available, see Fig.~\ref{fig:betaV}) display phase separation for $l \gtrsim 3$.
+In the future, it would be interesting to test which version of the theory better describes the behaviour of SCNPs in a good solvent, both via simulations and experiments.